Using University Archives

 - You may use our holdings only in our reading room.
 Nothing may be checked out or removed from the room.

 - Leave book bags, briefcases, purses, laptop sleeves, heavy coats, umbrellas, etc., in the lockers and coat rack at the front of the reading room.
-You may take to your desk only pencils (please, no pens), blank sheets of paper, note cards, notebooks or writing tablets, computers, cameras, and phones (switched to silent mode) which must be submitted for examination upon leaving.
+You may take to your desk only pencils (please, no pens), blank sheets of paper, note cards, notebooks or writing tablets, computers, cameras, and phones (switched to silent mode).
 We are not responsible for personal belongings left in our reading room.

 - The Reading Room Supervisor will give fifteen minutes notice before closing.
 We will not retrieve documents after that time.
 Please begin to wrap up your scanning at this time as well.